-When they donate to your fundraiser, donors become financially and emotionally invested in helping the victims.
+When people donate to your fundraiser, they become financially and emotionally invested in helping the victims.
 They often expect updates about the relief fund’s progress and its positive impact.
-Be sure to post regular fundraiser updates to keep people engaged and informed about recovery efforts.
+That’s why it’s important to post regular fundraising updates to keep people engaged and informed about recovery efforts.

-Such updates can give fundraisers new life, inspiring donors to share with their social network once more.
+Such updates can generate new interest after a donation lull, inspiring donors to share with their social network once more.
 Updates can also be a good place to maintain clear communication between victims and supporters.

 After the devastating fires in Napa and Sonoma, Napa resident and vineyard owner Jake Kloberdanz started to set up a relief fund to make a difference.
 Jake rallied more than 5,000 people in his community and across the country to raise over $600,000 to help the efforts of several large relief organizations.
 Jake helped make the fundraiser as successful as possible by continuously thanking all of his major community donors in his updates.

 Nancy launched a fundraiser after Hurricane Harvey devastated Texas and left countless animals stranded and injured in floodwaters.
 She partnered with local farm and animal rescue organizations to rally support.
 More than $250,000 was raised by over 6,000 people to help rescue and rehome dogs who were left homeless by Hurricane Harvey.

 Of course, disasters can happen anywhere in the world.
 And it was an international group of social media stars who came together to start a fundraiser to help people in Somalia who are affected by famine.
 Jérôme Jarre and his fellow campaign organizers used their social media influencer power to raise more than $2.7 million and partner with NGOs on the ground to distribute food and supplies to people in need.